rasec18k/nodejs-hello-world/README.md

 * You can experiment and scale the number of pods up and down.
 Note that you can open the deployed application in different browser tabs, and where you see the text *Hello from pod ID - X*, X will be the same in all tabs if only one pod is running, but will change in the different tabs based on the number of pods running.

-## Deploying changes to code ito application
+## Deploying changes to code to application

 ### Prereqs - Deploy a forked version of the example project